Jeju City Jeju-do, South Korea Travel Guide

 Drive on the right side of the road.
 Seatbelts are mandatory for all passengers.

-Roads are generally well-maintained and easy to navigate.
+Roads are generally well-maintained and straightforward to get around.

 GPS navigation with Naver Map or KakaoMap is essential.